-Utilizing blockchain for provisioning and settlement, deployment on Akash occurs off-chain; limiting users from running verifiable smart contracts as the scalability envelope is not designed for on-chain execution.
+Utilizing blockchain for provisioning and settlement, deployment on Akash occurs off-chain.
+This limits users from running verifiable smart contracts; as the scalability envelope is not designed for on-chain execution.

 Akash + Solana

 “When we were exploring potential ways to enable smart contracts, Solana was the only platform that met our requirements.
 Currently, validators have little to no option other than to run their nodes on centralized cloud service providers like Amazon Web Services, Microsoft Azure, or Google Cloud.
 60% of Ethereum nodes currently run on AWS and other centralized cloud service providers.
 This threatens decentralization at the core.
 Validators have few alternatives and are forced to make a massive upfront investment in talent, servers, and flexible scalability or choose the big cloud.
-By leveraging Akash decentralized cloud; Solana’s validators will no longer be required to do this, and they’ll be able to stay decentralized.”
+By leveraging Akash decentralized cloud; Solana’s validators will no longer be required to do this.”